swiftlang/swift-org-website/_posts/2023-12-15-benchmarks.md

 Incorporating benchmarking into the standard workflow and CI pipeline can assist you similarly to how automatic unit and integration testing helps in avoiding functional software defects.

 Constructing a set of benchmarks and consistently running them provides an indication when something is not performing as expected.
-Typically, other more specialized tools are employed for a root-cause analysis to analyze and fix the problem (e.g., Instruments, DTrace, Heaptrack, Leaks, Sample, …).
+Typically, other more specialized tools are employed for root-cause analysis to analyze and fix the problem (e.g., Instruments, DTrace, Heaptrack, Leaks, Sample, …).

 This is analogous with unit tests, where a failed test provides an indication that something is wrong, and other more specialized tools are used to fix the problem (e.g., a debugger, TSAN/ASAN, adding asserts, debug printouts, …)